shubham399/shubham399/README.md

 ### A Developer and an Infosec Enthusiast

 - 🔭 I’m currently working on something
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning react and react-native.
 - 👯 I’m looking to collaborate on JavaScript
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I ❤️ 🐶 and 🎮